What Is a Primary Residence? (And What It’s Not)

 How are homes classified for taxes and lending?

-When it comes to taxes and lending, homes generally fall into one of three classifications: primary (or principal) residence, secondary residence, or investment property.
-Each classification affects your taxes and mortgage differently.
+When it comes to taxes and lending, homes usually fall into three categories: primary residence, secondary residence, or investment property.
+Each one gets treated a bit differently when it comes to your mortgage and taxes:

-- Primary residence: This is your main home — the one where you live for the majority of the year.
-It often comes with the best mortgage rates and some significant tax breaks, like the mortgage interest deduction and capital gains exclusion when you sell.
+- Primary residence: This is your main home, the place you actually live in most of the year.
+It usually comes with better mortgage rates and some solid tax perks, like the mortgage interest deduction and the capital gains exclusion when you sell.

-- Secondary residence: Also known as a vacation home, this is a property you live in part-time.
-It doesn’t come with all the same tax perks as a primary residence, but you can still deduct mortgage interest (as long as the home isn’t rented out).
+- Secondary residence: Also called a vacation home, this is a place you use part-time.
+You don’t get quite as many tax benefits as with a primary residence, but you can still deduct mortgage interest as long as it isn’t being rented out.

 What qualifies as a primary residence?